-We often talk about what it takes to win… what strategies we should implement to grow our business or our relationship.
+We often talk about what it takes to win… what strategies we should implement to grow our business, bodies, or our relationships.

 But how often do we talk about those times we should just give up and try something else?